PigzRule/audio-watermark-demo/README.md

 - Test robustness under common perturbations (compression, noise, filtering).
 - Simulate attacks (white-box, black-box, gray-box, no-box) and their impact on watermark resilience.

-For the full technical details, see the research paper (PDF).

 ⚙️ Features:

 Three-tier modular architecture inspired by the original application